NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 We can apply this knowledge to our case study to test subsets of the data:, `filter(turbidity, Zone == "Laanecoorie" & Result > 1)` shows the samples in the Laanecoorie zone with a result greater than 1 NTU.
 Note that testing for equality requires two equal signs.

-Q> How many turbidity results in all zones, except Bealiba, are lower than to 0.1 NTU?
+Q> How many turbidity results in all zones, except Bealiba, are lower than 0.1 NTU?

-Answer: We subset the data for all results less than 0.5 and where the zone is not Bealiba.
+Answer: We subset the data for all results less than 0.1 NTU and where the zone is not Bealiba.
 The nrow function counts the results.

 {format: r, line-numbers: false}
 ```
-nrow(subset(turbidity, Results < 0.5 & Zone != "Bealiba"))
+nrow(filter(turbidity, Zone != "Bealiba" & Result < 0.1))
 ```

 ### Analyse the data